englekk/handbook-docs/Uno/04 - Uno Project Format Overview.md

 A file named `release.keystore` is expected to be found in the same folder as the project.

-This file can be created using the command:
+This file can be created using the command (`keytool` is found in Android SDK.):

     keytool -genkey -v -keystore release.keystore \
         -alias application -keyalg RSA -keysize 2048 -validity 10000

 Note that only release builds are signed using the specified key.
 Debug builds are automatically signed using a debug key.
-(`keytool` is found in Android SDK.)
+To do a release build, use `uno build --target=android --configuration=Release`.

 ## $(iOS signing:Signing for iOS)